► All new third-gen Qashqai driven

 Remind me, what’s a Qashqai again?

 Don’t pull my leg, these things are everywhere!
 But for any newly repatriated castaways, this is the car that invented the midsize ‘crossover’, a motoring mash-up the length of a Ford Focus hatchback but with an SUV’s taller roof, raised seating position and optional four-wheel drive.

 When the first model launched it was a delicious novelty; 15 years later, some 3.5-million have been exported from the Sunderland factory to 100+ markets, making it a bona fide smash hit.

 As a result, Nissan has been evolutionary in its approach.
 The exterior design update is beautifully judged: all slimline lamps, chiselled surfaces and big-wheeled beefiness.
-It’s a little longer to boost cockpit and luggage space, but it’s still sufficiently compact to thread confidently through north London’s busy streets.
+It’s a little longer to boost cockpit and luggage space, but it’s still sufficiently compact to thread confidently through city streets.

 The interior isn’t such a knockout.
 A carbuncular tablet protrudes from the dashtop, devoid of curve, with housing noticeably bigger than the screen and unremarkable graphics and a clashy nav menu.
 Much better are the chunky buttons that provide clear operating shortcuts and air-con adjustments, in unison with nice-to-touch temperature dials.

 Entry-level Visia trim level gets a 7in display, which increases to eight inches for the Acenta Premium, and nine inches for the N-Connecta.
 Tick the Tekna or Tekna+ box on the order form and you are treated to a 10.8in screen with head-up display and wireless charging; the latter trim also includes a Bose sound system and front seats with massage function.